His Story's History

 Just as its breadth and depth impressed me, so did the way March unfolds visually in Nate Powell's capable hands.
-I recommend Tom Spurgeon's interview with Powell, which explores many of the formal choices in layout, inking, and lettering that came to mind while reading the book myself — and which made me laugh out loud at the wholly appropriate but contextually dubious phrase "a significant use of blacks".
-Book One displays really smart comics storytelling, although not I think in any fashion that would get in the way of the audience who doesn't care about that sort of thing, simply one more reason to admire this celebrated reflection.
+I recommend Tom Spurgeon's interview with Powell, which explores many of the formal choices in layout, inking, and lettering that came to mind for me while reading the work — and which made me laugh out loud at the wholly appropriate but contextually dubious phrase "a significant use of blacks".
+March displays really smart comics storytelling, although not I think in any fashion that would get in the way of the audience who doesn't care about that sort of thing, simply one more reason to admire this celebrated reflection.

 Excerpts from March Book One © 2013 John Lewis and Andrew Aydin.